 The Application Process for Federal, State and Institutional Financing Programs

 United States citizens and permanent resident students may qualify for U.S. federal financial aid programs or for aid from the state of California.
-To qualify, students must complete the Free Application for Federal Student Aid (FAFSA), which provides an in-depth analysis of the financial condition of the student and his/her family.
+To qualify, you must complete the Free Application for Federal Student Aid (FAFSA), which provides an in-depth analysis of the financial condition of the student and his/her family.
 This analysis (done on a yearly basis) determines how much the student/family is expected to contribute toward the cost of education.
 To determine if you are independent from your parents for financial aid, you will need to answer the questions on the FAFSA application and submit your application each year.

 Create a FSA User ID and Password

-Go to studentaid.gov and complete the introduction page.
 You will be prompted to create a user ID and password.
 You will need to log in with these credentials any time you deal with financial aid issues.

 Complete the FAFSA